Zweanslord/starfarers/README.md

 - CSS

 Tools used (to be installed):
- - Spring Tool Suite, an Eclipse workspace, includes server (Tomcat-based) to run web application
+ - Spring Tool Suite, an Eclipse workspace, includes server (Tomcat-based) to run web application: https://spring.io/tools
  - Toad Extension for Eclipse in Spring Tool Suite for database connection
  - XAMPP with its MySQL Database
  - Maven for dependency management